-Estimates the best fitting model using EGA
+Estimates the best fitting model using EGA.

-The number of steps in the cluster_walktrap
+The number of steps in the cluster_walktrap detection

 algorithm is varied and unique community solutions are compared using